What we believe

 Protestant – The five “solas” represent the clarity the Protestant Reformation brought to the church in the 1500s.
 The “solas” are Sola Scriptura (“scripture alone”), Sola Fide (“faith alone”), Solus Christus (“Christ alone”), Sola Gratia (“grace alone”), and Soli Deo Gloria (“glory to God alone”).

-Reformed – One of the prominent streams out of the Protestant Reformation was the Reformed tradition articulated in seminal form by John Calvin.
+Reformed – One of the prominent streams out of the Protestant Reformation was the Reformed tradition, articulated in seminal form by John Calvin.
 It departed from the Roman catholic church in areas such as the authority of Scripture, the doctrines of sin and salvation, church government, worship, and the sacraments.
 This Reformed tradition spread far and wide starting in the 16th Century and took root in many different contexts.

 Presbyterian – The Reformed tradition took shape in the British Isles and became known there as Presbyterianism because the church was governed by elders (“presbyters”).
 In the 1640s, the Westminster Confession of Faith and Larger and Shorter Catechisms were drafted and most notably adopted in Scotland, and those documents are the doctrinal standards for Western Reserve Presbyterian Church and our denomination, the Presbyterian Church in America.